 Light from the sun is made up of photons with many different wavelengths across the electromagnetic spectrum.
 Some of these correspond to the colors we see, while others aren’t even visible to the human eye, such as infrared, ultraviolet and even X-rays.

 Our atmosphere helps this along by scattering shorter wavelengths of visible light (violet and blue); longer wavelengths like yellow pass through unhindered.
 (This also sort of explains the color of our blue sky!)
 How light is actually created–well converted, because energy–in the sun involves blackbody radiation when something is heated to a certain temperature, but that’s a topic for another day.

 How does this white light make objects appear colorful?
 The myriad of colors that we observe in our everyday lives comes from… electrons!
-When a molecule is struck by photons, its electrons may – or may not – decide to move up an energy level or two, depending on the photon’s energy.
+When a molecule is struck by photons, its electrons may decide to move up an energy level or two, depending on the photon’s energy.

-This depends on whether the photon hitting it has sufficient energy (i.e. correct wavelength) to ‘kick’ the electron up its energy level; the energy required to do so is specific for every molecule, influenced by its orbitals.
+If the photon has sufficient energy (i.e. correct wavelength), it can ‘kick’ a molecule’s electron up its energy level.
+The energy required to do so is specific for every molecule, influenced by its orbitals.

 Once an electron is kicked up an energy level it really wants to move back down to its chill ground state, by losing energy in the form of a photon.
 Through a series of steps, the molecule emits a photon of a single wavelength.
 If the photon possesses a wavelength that falls within the visible region, we see this as color.
 These compounds are known as ‘fluorescent’ compounds!

 Boring Organic Compounds

 White powders look white because when light hits these molecules, they are scattered at all angles without being absorbed.
-In crystal lattices, this light simply passes through – again without being absorbed – rendering them transparent instead of white.
+In their crystalline form, this light simply passes through —again, without being absorbed—rendering them transparent.
 For a compound to possess color, some form of light absorption must occur.